That-Cool-Coder/is-it-rick/README.md

 List of non-meta files (in order of importance):
 - `__main__.py` is a test runner.
 - `main_app.py` is the main file in there and it doesn't do much except handle app creation and import other things.
-- `config.py` holds various global constants.
-It's arguable that the constants should be localised to the files that use the constants, but that would make finding the constants more difficult.
+- `config.py` holds global constants that won't change between environments.
+It also handles setting the defaults of `local_config.py`.
+- `local_config.py` holds environment-specific configuration.
+It is gitignored.
+For more info see [Local config]($local-config).
 - `common.py` holds things needed by the whole project, including data-loading and enums.
 - `errors.py` holds all of the custom exceptions for this app.
 - `frontend_routes.py` defines all of the Flask routes for pages on the frontend.